Mac20/Firebase-Sign-in/README.md

-# demo-app
+# Firebase-Sign-in
-An app to compare yourself to other people in your demographic
+Sign in page using firebase for authentication.